From sketchy potlucks to cat-crazed relatives, the holiday season can present some shaky situations for anyone with allergies.

 The single best way to avoid allergic reactions is to prevent cross contamination.
 That means keep foods COMPLETELY separate, from preparation through serving time.

-“Many people don’t realize you only need traces of a nut to cause a severe allergic reaction in some people,” Kokan said.
+“Many people don’t realize you only need traces of a nut to cause a severe allergic reaction in some people,” Keller said.

 How to avoid cross contamination: